 The Australian Breastfeeding Association has compiled a list of Babycare rooms around the state.
 They have none listed for this region.

-If you dont have your own vehicle you can still get to Cradle Mountain with Tassielink; buses come via Burnie and Devonport, stopping at all main towns along the way.
+If you don't have your own vehicle you can still get to Cradle Mountain with Tassielink; buses come via Burnie and Devonport, stopping at all main towns along the way.
 Phone 1300 300 520

 Cradle Mountain is great for public transport!
-There are shuttle buses that run approx every 15 minutes from the visitor center, 2km to the Dove Lake Car park inside the National Park boom gate.
+There are shuttle buses that run approx every 15 minutes from the visitor centre, 2km to the Dove Lake Car park inside the National Park boom gate.
 We recommend using this bus, the kids will love it and you are guaranteed to get into Dove Lake.

 If there are too many cars within the actual park area the boom gate will not open and you will have to catch the shuttle bus.
-It pays to book the bus, to begin with and you won't have to worry about parking as that too, can be an issue in summer.
+It pays to book the bus, to begin with, and you won't have to worry about parking as that too, can be an issue in summer.
 We learnt the hard way.
 Buses run from 8:30am - 4:30pm.

 To get to Cradle Mountain from: